 Inventory management helps businesses take control in a way that suits them.
 Putting the right system in place can seem like a big task, but using barcodes and QR codes in stock control is easier than you might think.
-We take a look at QR codes vs barcodes for inventory management, and what each really means.
+We take a look at QR codes vs barcodes for inventory management and what each really means.

 Why inventory management matters

-Before deciding whether to use traditional barcodes or QR codes, it’s important to decide what you want your business to achieve.
+Before deciding whether to use traditional barcodes or QR codes, it’s important to determine what you want your business to achieve.
 To do that, we need to think about why good inventory management matters.

 Inventory systems can be complex.
 There are a lot of stages and moving parts involved that influence your business.
-This includes how much stock you purchase, store and sell, and where and when that happens.
+This includes how much stock you purchase, store, and sell and where and when that happens.

 What does inventory management do?